yyjtech/code-of-conduct/README.md

 ### Enforcing Community Tone

+The goal of this section is to help make clearer what the community aspires to, and who we want to aim to be as uncovered through the [community research](https://yyj-tech.ca/evolution/#shared-norms) conducted in 2023.

-The goal of this section is not to set up a set of strict rules and guidelines that moderators will enforce strictly - unlike the Unacceptable Behaviours section.
-This is impossible, because we all have different definitions of words like "professional" and "kindness" and what it takes to make a space braver and safer.
-We also all have different tolerances or defintions for what is or is not abrasive to us individually.
+The goal of this section is *NOT* to set up a set of strict rules and guidelines to enforce.
+This is impossible, because we all have different definitions of words like "professional" and "kindness" mean, and we all will have different needs for what it takes to make a space braver and safer.
+We also all have different tolerances or defintions for what is or is not abrasive to us.

-The goal of this section is to help make clearer what the community aspires to, and who we want to aim to be as uncovered through [community research](https://yyj-tech.ca/evolution/#shared-norms).
+Some topics also necessitate more professionalism, kindness, and sensitivity to minority experiences than others.
+For example, channels like #job-postings or #events that are more focused on experiences related to professional networking have a stronger need to adhere to and uphold these norms than more casual social channels like #watercooler, #politics or #random.

+Community members are strongly encouraged to help by modelling and pointing to these community ideals for others when they see tensions arise, or flag for moderators if they do not feel comfortable themselves.
+Moderators will actively participate in public conversations to help support and remind community members about these expectations, and help to model more ideal interactions.
+They will also work behind the scenes to give feedback and guidance to users on how their messaging is being received by different groups.

-The goal of this section is also to give space for diversity to thrive - by providing more explicit examples to help clarify potentially ambiguous languages or concepts.
-Repeated, outright refusal to adopt these community norms may escalate into unacceptable territory and consequences will be enforced.
+ Repeated, outright refusal to adopt these community norms, especially in the more formal channels including but not limited to those outlined above, may escalate into unacceptable territory and consequences will be enforced.

  However, members who are open to the feedback but struggle to adopt it as their own style of communication due will not be removed unless their actions cross over into those on the "unacceptable behaviour" list.
-This will help be more inclusive to members of our community who have difficulty reading social cues due to ability, language barriers, cultural differences or differences in lived experiences or just the ambiguity of internet communication.
+This is necessary to remain inclusive to members of our community who have difficulty reading social cues due to ability, language barriers, cultural differences, differences in lived experiences or just the ambiguity of internet communication.

-Community members are strongly encouraged to help model these ideals for others when they see tensions arise, or flag for moderators if they do not feel comfortable themselves.
-Moderators will actively participate in conversations to help support and remind community members about these expectations, and help to model more ideal interactions.

 ## 4\.
 Unacceptable Behaviour

-The following behaviors are considered harassment and are unacceptable within our community, and will result in a moderator reaching out as outlined in the consequences section.
+The following behaviors are considered harassment and are unacceptable anywhere within our community, and will result in a moderator reaching out as outlined in the consequences section.
 This is not an exhaustive list of unacceptable behaviour.
 This extends to any events held by the community.

-* Using your position of authority (e.g. leadership role, or social status) to minimize, shut down or otherwise discourage other members of the community (e.g. more junior or minority members) from advocating for what they need to thrive.
+* Using your position of authority (e.g. leadership role, or social status, or moderator position) to minimize, shut down or otherwise discourage other members of the community (e.g. more junior or minority members) from advocating for what they need to thrive.
 * Violence, threats of harm or violent language directed against another person.
 * Sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory jokes and language.
 * Posting or displaying sexually explicit or violent material.